Laura Fair: Trial

 In April 1871, Fair faced her first trial where she claimed that the shooting was the result of temporary insanity caused by a severely painful menstrual cycle.
 The prosecution painted her as a fallen woman who lured Crittenden into bed and warned the jury that they had a moral obligation.
 While in jail, Susan B. Anthony and Elizabeth Cady Stanton visited Fair to support her.
 The jury found Fair guilty of murder, and she was sentenced to hang on July 28, 1871.

 Fair's case was appealed with the support of suffragettes, including Emily Pitts Stevens, founder of the California Woman Suffrage Association.
 The conviction was overturned on the grounds of prejudice.
 The press, having supported the initial conviction, were decidedly upset, calling the acquittal a "shameful miscarriage of justice."

-After the case was acquitted, Fair worked in San Francisco as a book agent.
+Fair was acquitted in the second trial.
+She went on to work in San Francisco as a book agent.

 Death

-Fair died on 19 October 1919, at age 82, in San Francisco.
+Fair died on October 19, 1919, at age 82, in San Francisco.
 Her body was buried in an unmarked grave in Woodlawn Memorial Park Cemetery.